aatluri/DjangoRestAPITemplate/README.md

 4. Finaly you can create and run the migrations using the new custom user model.

-## Creating the User API
+## Creating a New API based on a new Model
+1. Create a new Django App
-1. Delete some of the unncessary files like admin, model, migrations etc..
+2. Delete some of the unncessary files like admin, model, migrations etc..
+3. Update the models.py in the core app to add the new Model.
-2. We first create a serialiser for creating our user object and serializing our user object.
+4. We first create a serialiser for creating our object
-3. Serializers are used to convert complex data types, such as Django model instances, into Python data types that can be easily rendered into JSON, XML, or other content types.
+5. Serializers are used to convert complex data types, such as Django model instances, into Python data types that can be easily rendered into JSON, XML, or other content types.
 Serializers also provide deserialization, allowing parsed data to be converted back into complex types after first validating the incoming data.
 Serializers in Django are a part of the Django REST framework, a powerful and flexible toolkit for building Web APIs.
-4. We create a serializer and create a view that uses this serializer.
+6. We create a view that uses this serializer.
-5. So when you make the http type request, it goes through to the URL and then it gets passed into this create user view clause, which will then call the sterilizer and create the object and then return the appropriate response.
+7. So when you make the http type request, it goes through to the URL and then it gets passed into this create oject view clause, which will then call the sterilizer and create the object and then return the appropriate response.
+8. We then create a url pattern which when accessed will use the View
-6. URL -> View-> Serializer -> Model
+9. URL -> View-> Serializer -> Model
-7. We first create a serializer that uses our model.
-We then create a view that uses our serializer.
-We then create a url pattern which when accessed will use the View.
-So when a http call is made to the url pattern defined, it calls the view thats is defined which inturn calls the serialiser which in turn uses the model.
+10. So when a http call is made to the url pattern defined, it calls the view thats is defined which inturn calls the serialiser which in turn uses the model.

-### Authentication
-1. We are using Token Authentication.
-2. Well, basically you start by creating a token.
-3. So we need to provide an endpoint that accepts the user's username and password or the email address and password.
-And that is then going to create a new token in our database and return that token to the client.
-4. So then the client can store that token somewhere So that could be in session stores.
-5. If you're using a web browser, it could be in the local storage, it could be in a cookie or it could be on an actual database on the local client.
-6. every request that the client makes to the APIs that have to be authenticated is simply includes this token in the http headers of the request, and this means that the request can be authenticated in our backend.
-7.  pros of using token authentication are that it is supported out of the box by Django rest framework.
-8. Cons of token auth is that the token needs to be stored on the client side so if someone gets hold of it, they can impersonate the user.
-9. Logging out happens on the client side and it works by deleting the token.
-10. Talk about how authentication works, see views file.

-## APIView vs ViewSets
-URL -> View-> Serializer -> Model
-Router -> ViewSet-> Serializer ->Model

-## Creating the DiagnosticTest API
-1. Create an app
-2. Delete some of the unncessary files like admin, model, migrations etc..
-3. Create the model, enalble it in Django Admin, create the migrations
-4. Create a serializer
-5. Create a APIView or ViewSet
-6. Create a urls.py to route the urls
-7. Update the main app urls.py to access the urls you set up for the diagnostic api.

-## Steps when creating a new Model
-1. Add the model to the models.py
-2. Enable this in the Django Admin.
-3. Then we run the migrations will create the migrations script to run on the database.
-4. Register the model in admin.py
-5. Then add a serialiser, view or viewset and update urls.py
-7. Nested Serializers.